MicrosoftDocs/connected-spaces/articles/data-privacy.md

    - Identifiers: camera, zone, inference

-- **Insight data:** The inference data described above is depersonalized and aggregated into event counts for every 30 seconds of time.
-Insight data does not include pseudonymous identifiers or bounding box geometry data.
-Insight data includes:
+- **Insights data:** The inference data described above is depersonalized and aggregated into event counts for every 30 seconds of time.
+Insights data does not include pseudonymous identifiers or bounding box geometry data.
+Insights data includes:

    - Time stamps for the start and end of the 30-second time window